 Can You Go Bouldering Alone Outdoors?

 Outdoors bouldering can be done alone with a pad or two.
 We always recommend a spotter to help you land safely and to help if anything goes wrong though.
-Make sure you get the right pad and find out what you need with our bouldering pad buyer's guide.
+Make sure you get the right pad and find out what you need with our guide to the Best Bouldering Crash Pads.

 Deep Water Soloing

 Sometimes known as DWS or Pscibloc.
 Climbing alone over deep water – like the sea – is super fun and mostly safe.
 It’s mainly a holiday activity and there are some incredible places like Mallorca that are famous for it.
 You climb alone with shoes and a chalk bag, then when you fall you try to break the surface of the water with your feet first.

 A lot of gyms now have auto belays.
 This is a drum device fixed to the top of a wall that pulls in a strong, flat rope as you climb, then lowers you slowly when you fall or weight it.
 Modern versions are incredibly safe and regularly safety checked.
 Once you’ve tried it a few feet off the floor you’ll be able to trust it to the top.

 Especially with COVID, gyms are finding that auto belays are getting very popular.
 Some are installing more units and paying attention to regularly setting new routes too.
 They are brilliant for climbing alone as you only need a tiny bit of training to use them and you can practice the same moves over and over.

 Essentially you just clip the locking carabiner into your harness belay loop and then climb.
 It’s safe, fun, and great for training endurance or as a form of cardio!
 Just don’t hog the line…

 The dark art of rope soloing is generally only used by die-hard climbers.
 It’s useful only if you are guaranteed not to be able to find a climbing partner over the long term in a remote location, or if you’ll be equipping new routes or continually working on hard projects.